TCA166/mcSavefileParsers/README.md

 - -h :displays help
 - -s $s :changes the block side in the result side to the given s argument
 - -m $filename :sets the given filename as the source mtl file
+- -o $filename :sets the given filename as the source special object file

 ### Mtl format

 The generator if provided with the -m flag followed by the mtl file filepath will use the provided file as a material source and generate the obj file to support mtl materials.
 Blocks of minecraft:dirt will use a mtl material called dirt and so on.
 Feel free to create your own mtl file or use the mtl Gen to create one quickly.

+### Obj format

+So in order to handle non cube blocks the generator needs an obj file defining models for those "special" blocks.
+If that file isn't provided the generator will simply assume everything is a cube.
+In order for the special obj file to get interpreted properly the vertex coordinates in each object must be relative to the center of the object.

 ### Limitations